 - From standing, hinge at the hips and walk your arms forward into a plank.

-- As you're walking forward, keep a strong core and avoid letting your hips shift side to side.
+- As you're walking forward, keep your core engaged and avoid letting your hips shift to the side or sag.

-- During each walkout, focus on stability of the three major joints: shoulders, hips and spine.
+- During each walkout, focus on maintaining stability at your shoulders, hips and spine.

-- Walk your hands back to your feet and return your hips over your feet, keeping your spine rounded.
+- Walk your hands back to your feet.
+Make sure your hips return to stacked over your feet, keeping your spine rounded.

 Move 3: Plank Hold

-- Lie down flat on your belly with hands under your shoulders and toes in contact with the floor.
+- Lie down on your belly with your hands under your shoulders and your toes in contact with the floor.

-- Press yourself up to balance on your hands and toes, shoulder stacked over wrists and spine perfectly straight.
+- Press yourself up to balance on your hands and toes, shoulders stacked over wrists and spine straight.